The ARRIS SURFboard S33 DOCSIS 3.1, first announced in November 2020, sure is an interesting Multi-Gigabit cable modem.

 - Solid: Modem is working in DOCSIS 3.0 mode.

-I’m not too fond of this status light design and find it necessarily cryptic.
+I’m not too fond of this status light design and find it unnecessarily cryptic.
 For example, folks can easily mistake flashing for blinking.
 So, this light sure will make troubleshooting the WAN connection harder.

 However, the light did work as intended in my trial, so you only need to remember the specificities above.
 Hint: stick a note with the information on the side of the modem itself.
 It’ll come in handy.